 2. What types of services does Audit Services provide?

 Audit Services provides assurance and consulting services related to risk management, governance and control.

 3. What is an assurance engagement?

 An assurance engagement involves an objective assessment of evidence to provide an independent opinion or conclusion regarding the subject matter being assessed, using a formalized methodology.
-The methodology is comprised of three key stages, including planning, conducting and reporting; these stages are outlined below.
-There are different types of assurance engagements that may be performed depending on the topic being reviewed, as further discussed.

 4. What are consulting services?